-- Please DON’T send me your complete family history or family trees
+- Please DON’T send me your complete family history or family trees.

-- Please DO give me a rough idea of how much research you have already done (if any)
+- Please DO give me a rough idea of how much research you have already done (if any).

-- Please DO give me a rough idea of where you may be stuck in your research
+- Please DO give me a rough idea of where you may be stuck in your research.

 - If you don’t know anything about your family’s origins, that’s OK, as long as you are sure your family came from somewhere in Trentino.

 I look forward to hearing from you!

-LYNN SERAFINN is a bestselling author, online marketing consultant and genealogist specialising in the families of the Giudicarie Valley.
+LYNN SERAFINN is a bestselling author and genealogist specialising in the families of Trentino.
 She is also the author of the regularly featured column ‘Genealogy Corner’ for Filò Magazine: A Journal for Tyrolean Americans.